 Idle Animation: In Giants, Skylanders do various actions when you view their menu screen.

-Inconveniently-Placed Conveyor Belt: Seen at Drill-X's Big Rig and the Lost City of Arkus in Giants.
+Inconveniently Placed Conveyor Belt: Seen at Drill-X's Big Rig and the Lost City of Arkus in Giants.
 Flying Skylanders can at least avoid some of the hassle by flying over them.

 Inescapable Ambush: There are many times where the first thing you do upon entering a room is fight off a wave or two of Mooks to unlock a nearby gate.
 Hidden elemental zones in Giants even have rooms where you are specifically ambushed by Evil Skylanders, sometimes two or three at once.

 Instant Awesome, Just Add Dragons: Spyro's Adventure has a dragon Skylander for every element: Spyro (magic), Cynder (undead), Zap (water), Bash (earth), Whirlwind (air), Sunburn (fire), Camo (life), and Drobot (tech).
 Giants adds one more — Flashwing the gem dragon, for the earth element.
 Plus the Dragon's Peak adventure pack level.
 Trap Team has the draconic Snap Shot as the face of the Trap Masters.

 Jump Physics: Depending on the version: Skylanders can't actually jump at all in Spyro's Adventure and Giants (when it's necessary, you'll find blue Jump Pads lying around), though they can in the 3DS games and in Swap Force.